stackunderflow111/blog/content/post/2021-08-28-pods-networking/index.en.md

 For incoming packets, the `cali*` rules send them to the destination pods directly, without going through any bridge.
 What is important is the `blackhole` rule, which drops all the packets destining a non-existing pod.
 Without the blackhole rule the packets will be sent back to the outside of the host because they match the `default` rule.

-This is calico replaces the bridge.
+This is how calico replaces the bridge.
 The bridge's functionality is implemented by a magical IP address, the `proxy_arp` configuration and the `192.168.1.* dev cali*` routing rules in the host network.
 There will be `m` `cali*` interfaces and their `m` corresponding routing rules if there are `m` pods running on a node, plus a blackhole rule.
+By removing the bridge out, the override related to Linux bridge is eliminated so we get better performance.

 ### Cross-nodes pods networking